PRX/Dovetail-Wordpress-Plugin/docs/podcast-episodes.md

-## Working With Podcast Episode Posts
+# Publish Podcast Episodes With Posts

 Steps to add podcast episode data to a post...